-Solid or striped, collared, short- or long-sleeved polo shirts

-Solid or striped polo dresses are acceptable, provided the length is to the middle of the student's thigh.

-Solid or striped, collared, short- or long-sleeved button-up shirts
+Solid-colored, collared, short- or long-sleeved polo shirts in Navy Blue, Light Blue, or White Solid-colored polo dresses are acceptable, provided the length is to the middle of the student's thigh.
+Solid-colored, collared, short- or long-sleeved button-up shirts

-- Must cover the midriff (between the chest and waist) at all times - No undergarments showing at any time - No sports team logos or advertising (most small brand logos or insignias are acceptable, ex. a small Nike swoosh)
+- Must cover the midriff (between the chest and waist) at all times - No undergarments showing at any time - Only small brand logos or insignias are acceptable on shirts (ex. a small Nike swoosh or Adidas symbol, etc.).